 LCD and Plasma TV owners: There is a good chance that your TV’s can already receive digital broadcast TV.
 If your manual says ATSC tuner or HD ready, you can just plug your antenna directly into your tv and start receiving free digital tv broadcasts, many of them in HD.

 Everyone else: You will need a digital TV receiver to enable your ‘old’ TV to work with digital broadcast TV.
 This device looks and acts like a small cable box and plugs into your TV set.
-These boxes sell new for about $60, but can commonly be purchased for less than $20 if you apply for a $40 coupon from the governent.
+These boxes sell new for about $40, but can sometimes be purchased for under $20.

 Here’s a picture of the one we are using, a Zenith DTT900 which cost $19 at Circuit City…